 I think the biggest challenge is when they realise that the CEO is, in fact, a woman and that this woman works with unquestionable professional and business ethics.
 Further, the word NO does not exist in my world and I am totally committed to ending hunger.
 By linking it to their business needs, they are unable to oppose this but I know that many don’t like being told what to do and how to do it by a woman.

 What do you think can be done to curb actions that bring about marginalization along gender lines?

-Aside the your routine activities, what are some of the things that Mrs. Saira Khan does leisurely?
+Aside from your routine activities, what are some of the things that Mrs Saira Khan does leisurely?